Azure-Samples/LegacyDotNetAppMigrationWorkshop/OpenHack/openHack02.md

 Application Requirements

-* Must display the node name on a page
+* Must display the Virtual Machine name on a page

 ## Create Infrastructure as Code